alexmacarthur/wp-complete-open-graph/readme.txt

 1. Shows the global settings page, where you can define global values for Open Graph tags, which serve as a fallback in case these values are not occupied on individual posts or pages.
 2. Shows the form available to customize Open Graph information on individual posts and pages.

+== Frequently Asked Questions ==

+= For which social sites will this plugin make my content shareable? = Your content will be shareable to any site that processes Open Graph meta tags, including Facebook, Twitter, Google+, and LinkedIn.

+= Is any configuration needed out-of-the-box? =
+No. You may customize any data you want, but once you activate the plugin, it'll immediately begin pulling data from your existing site content.

+= Should I use this in conjunction with other SEO/Open Graph plugins? = No, it's not recommended.
+COG does one thing and one thing well: Open Graph.
+If you're using another plugin to generate that markup, you'll end up with duplicate OG tags, which may throw flags in Facebook's debugger.

+= How do I make sure it's actually working? =
+Your best option is to use Facebook's Sharing Debugger found here: https://developers.facebook.com/tools/debug/.
+Another option is to share your page to Facebook, Twitter, and see what's rendered.

 == Changelog ==

 = 1.0.1 =